-4. MOLECULAR NEUROBIOLOGY
+4. MOLECULAR NEUROBIOLOGY AND GENETICS

 The course aims at providing knowledge of concepts of Molecular Neurobiology in the context of investigating and understanding gene function in the nervous system.